devbrainlab/devbrainlab.github.io/README.md

 * **Webpack** (https://webpack.js.org/) packages and minifies the site and handles the development server. (see `/config`)
 * **npm** (https://www.npmjs.com/) installs necessary packages and houses the scripts used to build, serve, and deploy the site (see `package.json`, particularly `"scripts"`)

-The site is built into `/_site` when using the dev server or building locally, and the site is deployed via github pages from the `/docs` folder.
+The site is built into `/_site` when using the dev server or building locally, and the site is deployed via github pages from the `gh-pages` branch built using github actions

 # Use